skabeo/Todo-List/README.md

 Install this project with:

-- cd my-project
+- cd Todo-list
-- gem install
+- npm install

 ### Usage

 To run the project, execute the following command:

-- npm install webpack webpack-cli --save-dev
+- npm start

 ### Run tests

 To run tests, run the following command:

-- npm run dev
+- npm run test

 ### Deployment

 You can deploy this project using:

-- Github pages
+- run build

 <p align="right">(<a href="#readme-top">back to top</a>)</p>